Alice Paul: Legacy

 Paul was posthumously inducted into the National Women's Hall of Fame in 1979, and into the New Jersey Hall of Fame in 2010.

-Her alma mater, Swarthmore College, named a dormitory Alice Paul Residence Hall in her honor.
+Her alma mater, Swarthmore College, named the Alice Paul Women's Center in her honor, a name in use from 1975 to the early 1990s.
+In 2004, Swarthmore opened the Alice Paul Residence Hall.
 Montclair State University in New Jersey has also named a dormitory (Alice Paul Hall) in her honor.
 On April 12, 2016, President Barack Obama designated Sewall-Belmont House as the Belmont–Paul Women's Equality National Monument, named for Alice Paul and Alva Belmont.
 The University of Pennsylvania, her doctoral alma mater, maintains the Alice Paul Center for Research on Gender, Sexuality, and Women.

 Two countries have honored her by issuing a postage stamp: Great Britain in 1981 and the United States in 1995.
 The U.S. stamp was the $0.78 Great Americans series.

 Paul appeared on a United States half-ounce $10 gold coin in 2012 as part of the First Spouse Gold Coin Series.
 A provision in the Presidential $1 Coin Program directs that Presidential spouses be honored.
 As President Chester A. Arthur was a widower, Paul is shown representing "Arthur's era".
 The U.S. Treasury Department announced in 2016 that an image of Paul will appear on the back of a newly designed $10 bill along with Lucretia Mott, Sojourner Truth, Susan B. Anthony, Elizabeth Cady Stanton, and the 1913 Woman Suffrage Procession that Paul initiated and organized.
-Designs for the new $5, $10, and $20 bills will be unveiled in 2020 in conjunction with the 100th anniversary of American women winning the right to vote via the 19th Amendment.

 In 1987, a group of New Jersey women raised the money to purchase Paul's papers when they came up for auction so that an archive could be established.
-Her papers and memorabilia are now held by the Schlesinger Library at Harvard University, and the Smithsonian Institution in Washington D.C.
+Her papers and memorabilia are now held by the Schlesinger Library at Harvard University, and the Smithsonian Institution in Washington, D.C.
 In 1990, the same group, now the Alice Paul Institute, purchased the brick farmhouse, Paulsdale, in Mount Laurel, New Jersey, where Paul was born.
 Paulsdale is a National Historic Landmark and is on the New Jersey and National Registers of Historic Places.
 The Alice Paul Institute keeps her legacy alive with educational exhibits about her life, accomplishments, and advocacy for gender equality.

 Hilary Swank played Paul in the 2004 film Iron Jawed Angels, which portrayed the 1910s women's suffrage movement for passage of the 19th Amendment.
 In 2018, Alice Paul was a central character in an episode of Timeless (Season 2, Episode 7) which alludes to Paul giving an impassioned speech to President Woodrow Wilson during a march that ends in police violence upon the suffragist marchers.
 According to history, Paul was at the event and was arrested, but there is no evidence that she spoke to Wilson on that day.
-In 2022, SUFFS, a musical written by Shaina Taub, premiered at the Public Theater with Alice Paul as a main character.
+In 2022, Suffs, a musical written by Shaina Taub, premiered at The Public Theater with Alice Paul as a main character.

 On January 11, 2016, Google Doodle commemorated her 131st birthday.